5 Tips for an Easy End of the School Year

 The daunting task of packing the classroom up can be so overwhelming for teachers.
 You spent all year getting the room to work for you, your paras, and your students.
 Then you have to take things down, put them away, and also remember where you put them when you come back in the fall.

 In my first few years of teaching, I made a mistake.
 I would just throw anything in a box close by with no rhyme or reason.
 Then I would come back during the summer to unpack and hate myself.
-Yes, are we all on the struggle bus at the end of the year and just want to get things packed up quickly?
+Yes, are we all on the struggle bus at the end of the school year and want to get things packed up quickly?
 Of course!
 But, the problem with that is you are setting yourself up for failure when you come back in the fall.

-Taking Care of Your Staff
+Taking Care of Your Staff at the End of the School Year

 Need some ideas?
-I have an ENTIRE amazon store with ideas of gifts for staff you might work with!
+I have an ENTIRE Amazon store with ideas of gifts for staff you might work with!
 Check it out now!

 Just remember: